Mary Jane's Not a Virgin Anymore: Plot

 Grace tells Jane and Ericka that she is five months pregnant, although it is soon revealed that Dave had already correctly guessed she was pregnant and placed a bet on it.
 That night, Tom and Jane have sex, which proves to be much more enjoyable than Jane's first time.
 The next morning, Jane is told that Matt has been fired for stealing from work, and that Dave will soon be leaving his job to renovate and run another theater.
 Matt decides to move to Alabama where he apparently has a girlfriend who can get him a job.
 Tom and Matt decide to go out for one final night of drinking together.
 The next day, Jane is told that Tom is in hospital after getting drunk and driving the wrong way down a one-way street; he soon dies of his injuries.

 After Tom's funeral, Dave leaves the theater and is replaced by an abrasive and disorganized manager.
 Before long, both Ryan and Jane decide to quit.
 After spending a day together, Jane confesses that she has romantic feelings for Ryan, who tells her that, while flattered, he does not feel the same way, and wishes to remain friends.

 The next year, having graduated high school, Jane moves to Boston and is a contributor to her friend's zine Olive Juice.
 Grace reveals that a blood test showed Tom to be the biological father of her child, which she has decided to keep.
-Dave is running a new theater with his lover, Kurt (Miles Long).
+Dave is running a new theater with his lover, Kurt.
 While meeting with Ryan at a restaurant, Jane runs into Steve, who doesn't recognize her.
-Jane sees that Steve is meeting with her friend Allison (Alicia Rose), who reveals that she reads Olive Juice.
+Jane sees that Steve is meeting with her friend Allison, who reveals that she reads Olive Juice.
 Jane tells her that her first time with Steve was the basis for an article in the zine about an "awful thing that happened in the cemetery".
 After blowing off Steve, Allison is invited to come bowling with Jane and Ryan.